 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 0.00 \$7,657,894 All Programs Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year and includes increases and/or decreases in salaries & benefits, contracts, and materials.
-0.00 \$364,104 Visit Alexandria Media Advertising - The FY 2024 budget proposes a reduction to regional advertisement.
-This reduction will allow more funding to focus on advertising and marketing opportunities outside of the region.
-0.00 (\$10,000) Visit Alexandria Visitor Guide Printing - The FY 2024 budget proposes a reduction in the print run and accompanying distribution of the Official Alexandria Visitor Guide from 250,000 to 200,000.
-0.00 (\$50,000) Visit Alexandria Web Site Support -The FY 2024 budget proposes a reduction in the number of contracted hours for web site support from 50 to 40.
-This reduction is focused on site enhancements, and will not impede core support to ensure uptime and provide bug fixes.
-0.00 (\$18,000) Economic Development Partnership Targeted Business Outreach -The FY 2024 budget proposes a 50% reduction in local and out-of-region advertisement.
-0.00 (\$30,204) Economic Development Partnership Lead Generation and Business Attraction - The FY 2024 budget proposes a 12% reduction in Lead Generation and Business Attraction activities.
+0.00 \$364,104 Visit Alexandria Media Advertising - The proposed budget included a \$10,000 reduction in regional advertising.
+City Council restored funding in the approved budget through Add/Delete.
+0.00 \$0 Visit Alexandria Visitor Guide Printing - The proposed budget included a \$50,000 reduction in the Visitor Guide print budget from \$250,000 to \$200,000.
+City Council restored funding in the approved budget through Add/Delete.
+0.00 \$0 Visit Alexandria Web Site Support-The proposed budget included an \$18,000 reduction in web site support hours from 50 to 40.
+City Council restored funding in the approved budget through Add/Delete.
+0.00 \$0 Economic Development Partnership Targeted Business Outreach -The FY 2024 budget includes a 50% reduction in local and out-of- region advertisement.
+0.00 (\$30,204) Economic Development Partnership Lead Generation and Business Attraction - The FY 2024 budget includes a 12% reduction in Lead Generation and Business Attraction activities.
 This initiative identifies companies within target industries and markets to attract them to Alexandria.
-0.00 (\$14,000) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 0.00 \$7,899,794
+0.00 (\$14,000) Economic Development Partnership Economic Recovery Program Manager - The FY 2024 budget includes the cost of a Program Manager to help create and administer the Business Association Grant Program as well as supporting the City's Black, Indigenous, and People of Color (BIPOC) grant program.
+0.00 \$147,208 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 0.00 \$8,125,002